Travel is fatal to prejudice, bigotry, and narrow-mindedness…

 Another quote attributed to Mark Twain is:

 Twenty years from now you will be more disappointed by the things you didn’t do than by the ones you did do.
 So throw off the bowlines, sail away from the safe harbor.
 Catch the trade winds in your sails.
 Explore.
 Dream.
 Discover.

 I concur.
 I’ve had some opportunities I’ve passed up, including watching the annual 4th of July fireworks from the World Trade Center towers many years ago; that opportunity is gone forever.
 I’ve visited the Leaning Tower of Pisa, and felt too rushed to wait in line to climb the tower itself; chances are I’ll never be back.
 I regret not doing those things.
 But I can’t recall too many things I did that I regret.
 They didn’t always work out well, but the experience is a memory for life.

 Such is the elixir of life.
 Travel.
 Climb the tower.
 Drive the gravel roads, and the curvy roads, and the non-roads.
 See the world, and live the life.

-When not traveling, David J. Kent is the author of Tesla: The Wizard of Electricity (2013) and Edison: The Inventor of the Modern World (2016) (both Fall River Press).
-He has also written two e-books: Nikola Tesla: Renewable Energy Ahead of Its Time and Abraham Lincoln and Nikola Tesla: Connected by Fate.
-His next book, Lincoln: The Man Who Saved America, is due out late July 2017.
+David J. Kent is the author of Lincoln: The Man Who Saved America, in Barnes and Noble stores now.
+His previous books include Tesla: The Wizard of Electricity (2013) and Edison: The Inventor of the Modern World (2016) and two e-books: Nikola Tesla: Renewable Energy Ahead of Its Time and Abraham Lincoln and Nikola Tesla: Connected by Fate.